Tim Lovejoy: Books

 The two other books are linked to his TV series; Lazy Brunch, 'co-authored' with chef Simon Rimmer (Quadrille Publishing, London, 2008) and Something for the Weekend: 60 fabulous recipes for a Lazy Brunch, also co-authored with Rimmer (Quadrille Publishing, London, 2009).
 His name is also associated with two DVDs on football: Lovejoy and Redknapp's Best of Football (2007) and Tim Lovejoy's Football Managers Uncut – A Guide to the Game's Greatest Gaffers (2008).

 His book Lovejoy on Football was not critically well received.
 Taylor Parkes in monthly football magazine When Saturday Comes described it as "tedious in the extreme ...
 Hopelessly banal and nauseatingly self-assured, smirkingly unfunny ...
 There’s something sinister here, too: beamingly positive, thrilled by wealth, too pleased with himself to ask awkward questions."

 Podcast

 In 2017 Lovejoy launched Dear Lovejoy, originally an agony uncle podcast, but later evolving into a series of interviews.

 Personal life

 Lovejoy married Jade in 2002 and has twin girls from the marriage, born in 2002.
 Lovejoy was in a relationship with English netball player Tamsin Greenway.
 She gave birth to the couple's first child together, a daughter, on 22 May 2013.
 In May 2016, Lovejoy announced that this relationship had ended.
+Lovejoy lives in Chiswick, London.

 In 2009, Lovejoy was named by The Daily Telegraph as the 49th most eligible bachelor in Britain.